api-federation/spec/README.md

 # Location for spec

-## The aim of this group is to create vendor-neutral open specifications that enable API federation.
+The aim of this group is to create vendor-neutral open specifications that enable API federation.

-'Federation of APIs' or 'API Federation' involves creating systems where API consumers and API producers are not directly connected and do not need to directly trust each other.
+'API Federation' involves creating systems where API consumers and API producers are not directly connected and do not need to directly trust each other.

 The discussion group is https://groups.google.com/forum/m/#!forum/api-federation